 This unique Ikarian food restaurant is located in Agios Dimitrios, not far from Nas Beach.
 This restaurant serves delicious local food, including some stunning seafood dishes, in a magnificent setting.
 Entirely off the beaten track, a dinner in Sto Kampi is well worth the ride.

-Not far from Evdilos and Kambos, Sta Perix is another unmissable Ikarian restaurant that you should visit during your stay on the island.
+Not far from Evdilos and Kambos, Sta Perix is another unmissable Ikarian restaurant you should visit while staying on the island.

 Among the dishes, you can choose to try the simple appetizers, the local cheese varieties, seafood pasta, or the mouthwatering goat whenever it is featured on the menu.